How to Implement an Azure Storage Cache

 For more information, review the following help topics:

-- Use .NET CLI Template to Create a Reporting App with Report Designer
+- Use .NET CLI Template to Create an ASP.NET Core Reporting Application with Report Designer

 - Use Visual Studio Templates to Create an ASP.NET Core Application with a Report Designer